PART 36: QUESTION EVERYTHING

 Frank blinked.
 “Oh, right.
 Uh, I knew that.”

 “Yes, you did,” Luci agreed.
 “What’s wrong, Frank?
 You’ve never been this inattentive about your science homework before.”

 He was unable to hold back a sigh.
 “I’m sorry, Luci.
 I suppose I can’t get my mind off of the whole time travel mess.”

 Luci rested a hand on his shoulder.
 “Frank, there’s nothing more we can do about that.
-It’s been a week.
+It’s been over a week since the shooting.
 Time to start thinking about living our normal lives again.”

 “There probably is,” Luci acknowledged, her grip on him tightening.
 “But we have no way of knowing what it might be.
 Nor do we have the time machine, so telling anyone about our trips is liable to get us locked up in some psychiatric ward.”

 “Along with Carrie, you mean,” Frank said dejectedly.

 “No, Frank, I don’t mean that,” she asserted, pulling her hand away.
 “Carrie’s not there yet.”